Here are the best Brazilian movies on Netflix for all tastes!

 In 2016, Chapecoense, a soccer team from the city of Chapecó, qualified for the final of the South American championship, something unprecedented for the club until then.

-However, the historic journey was interrupted on November 28 of the same year, when the plane carrying the team for the big game suffered a severe accident, causing the death of 71 people.
+However, the historic journey was interrupted on November 28 of the same year, when the plane carrying the team for the big game suffered a severe accident, losing the lives of 71 people.

 After months of mourning and much commotion, Chapecoense rose from the ashes.
 The team now continues the legacy of those who left, heading for the top again.